flock-community/aigentic/README.md

     // ... other agent configuration

-    // Using the inline tool function with the generated parameter class
+    // Using the inline tool function with the generated parameter class addTool<Person, String>(
-    // This approach provides type safety and eliminates the need for manual JSON parsing addTool<Person, String>(
         name = "createPerson",
         description = "Creates a new person",